 - If the subscriber is seeking to qualify under the income-based criteria – the number of individuals in his or her household; and

-- The subscriber will notify the carrier within 30 days if for any reason he or she no longer satisfies the criteria for eligibility.
+- The subscriber will notify the carrier within 30 days if for any reason he or she no longer satisfies the criteria for receiving Lifeline.
 If the subscriber no longer meets the income-based or program-based criteria, the subscriber is receiving more than one benefit, or another member of the subscriber's household is receiving program-supported service;

 - The information contained in the subscriber's certification is true and correct to the best of his or her knowledge;

-- The subscriber acknowledges that providing false or fraudulent information to receive benefits is punishable by law; and
+- The subscriber acknowledges that providing false or fraudulent information to receive Lifeline benefits is punishable by law; and

 - The subscriber acknowledges that the subscriber may be required to re-certify his or her continued eligibility at any time.
 The subscriber's failure to re-certify as to his or her continued eligibility will result in de-enrollment and the termination of the subscriber's benefits.